 Precious child of God, having food and clothing and a place to lay down in peace, be content with them, knowing that the Lord is faithful and that he will not allow you to go through any trouble that is unbearable for you but with the trouble he will provide a way of escape (a way of acceptance) so that you are able to bear it until your Protector leads you out of it.

 Yes, be content with such things as you have, for the Lord himself has promised that he will never leave you nor forsake you.
 Therefore do not fear anything, for the Lord is your helper.
-(1 Tim 6:6-8; 1 Cor 10:13; Heb 13:5-6)
+1 Tm 6:6-8; 1 Cor 10:13; Heb 13:5-6

-[This message was written at a time I was living in an alien land, and circumstances were becoming so unbearable that I decided to cast away all my works and hopes there and retire to ignominy in my own land.
+This message was written at a time I was living in an alien land, and circumstances were becoming so unbearable that I decided to cast away all my works and hopes there and retire to ignominy in my own land.
 As I pondered ways to leave as soon as I could, the lesson of the shell and the insight from the article on the way of acceptance came to mind.
-And I decided just that.
-I was not going to resist in the least anymore the constant barrage of troubles I was facing then, but let them pass by me and take anything they want from me, but I was going to stick to my life with just the barest the Lord would give me daily – even if that might be just my daily basic food, clothing and shelter.]
+And I decided to do just that.
+I was not going to resist in the least anymore the constant barrage of troubles I was facing then, but let them pass by me and take anything they want from me, but I was going to stick to my life with just the barest the Lord would give me daily – even if that might be just my daily basic food, clothing, and shelter.
+And one day, some months later, I emerged completely out of my severe troubles, a stronger and happier man.

 In warfare there is a conditional surrender and there is an unconditional surrender of one party to the other.
 Conditional surrender is usually called a truce.
 The two warring factions negotiate a ceasefire by each conceding something to the other, with the stronger faction demanding more concessions than offering.